 - Summer: I went bowling a lot on Sunday nights.
 I’m a terrible bowler.

 - Summer: I blogged a lot.
-This post is my 18th on Power Moves.
+This post is my 18th on this blog.
 I wrote more on other sites too.
 I found blogging therapeutic.
 I don’t care if no one reads my posts.
 I do it for myself.
 It’s a way for me to get the thoughts inside my head out and hold myself accountable for what I write.

 - June: I started to look up to Casey Neistat, and I watched his vlog every day.
 I found him inspiring, and he made me want to work harder.